Kerala police investigates circulation of "fake selfie video" featuring women at Sabarimala | Law-Order

 The district police chief said that a detailed investigation is underway into the incident, and strong legal action will be taken.

-As per custom, women in the 10-50 age group are not allowed in the Lord Ayyappa temple in Sabarimala as the deity is in the form of Naishtika Brahmachari, one who has taken a vow to remain celibate till death.
+As per custom, women in the 10-50 age group are not allowed in the Lord Ayyappa temple in Sabarimala as the deity is in the form of Naishtika Brahmachari, one who has taken a vow to be celibate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)